Cengkaruk/qiscus-sdk-web/README.md

 ## Get Room by id

-`QiscusSDK.core.UI.chatGroup('group_room_id')`
+`QiscusSDK.core.UI.chatGroup('room_id')`

 # Event Handler

-During `Qiscus.init` you can put callbacks that will being called when the event triggered.
+During `QiscusSDK.core.init` you can put callbacks that will being called when the event triggered.

 ```
 QiscusSDK.core.init({